Cobán: Tourism

 Cobán is surrounded by mountains laden with orchids.
 The rare Monja blanca orchid is the departmental symbol.
 Nature reserves in or near Cobán include Las Victorias National Park, San José la Colonia National Park, Laguna Lachuá National Park, and Biotopo Mario Dary Rivera.
 There can be found multiple caves, waterfalls and forests which are home to the rare Quetzal.
 Thus, Cobán has become a popular spot for eco-tourism.

+Biogeographically, the surrounding karst landscape and cloud forest ecosystems of the Sierra de Chamá transition zone harbor exceptional orchid diversity and sub-surface hydrological networks, making the municipality a vital ecological corridor in central Guatemala.

 Additional popular tourist spots in the city of Cobán include the El Calvario Church, the Dieseldorff coffee plantation, Plaza Magdalena Shopping Center and Coban's central plaza.